 This is one of the more "reef safe with caution" large angelfish species, but highly risk averse reefers may want to avoid them, still, since some individuals develop a taste for Zoas, LPS corals, clams, etc. as they age.
 Reefers report, however, that captive bred Goldflakes are even less likely to eat coral than their wild counterparts, even as adults.

-Some Goldflakes can grow up to 9," so they do best in a 120 gallon or larger aquarium.
-These fish can become territorial as they acclimate to your aquarium, so it is important to be strategic with future inhabitants once added.
+Some Goldflakes can grow up to 9," so they do best in a 120 gallon or larger aquarium as adults.
+Our young Goldflakes of course can be grown in smaller tanks.
+It's always wise to add new fish to your aquarium using an acclimation box since they are small on arrival.
+These fish can become territorial as they age, so it is important to be strategic with future inhabitants once added.

 Wild caught Goldflake Angelfish are notoriously picky eaters when first introduced to a new aquarium.
 Captive bred Goldflakes are much easier to feed and hardier.
 We recommend a variety of angelfish diets which contain sponge and algae, frozen mysis, Easy Reefs DKI pellets and Masstick.